Patrick Conway: Conway Military Band School

 In 1922, sensing the waning popularity of professional bands, Conway founded the Conway Military Band School in affiliation with the Ithaca Conservatory of Music.
 It was among the first schools of its kind in the country.
 Students included George S. Howard (first director of the U.S. Air Force Band) and Les Brown (noted bandleader).
-Conway led the school until his death in 1929 following a prostate operation.
+Conway led the school until his death in Ithaca on June 10, 1929, following a prostate operation.
 The school was merged into Ithaca College in 1931 and laid the foundation for the college's strong band tradition.

 Other work

 When not touring with the Ithaca Band, Conway conducted the Syracuse Symphony Orchestra from 1910 to 1916 and also led the pit orchestra for a theater in Syracuse.
 In World War I, he received a captain's commission and led musical activity for the United States Army Air Service while at Camp MacArthur in Waco, Texas.
 This was the first band program for the predecessor of the United States Air Force.